Header menu logo bristlecone

 [Multiply [Parameter "r"; This];

-Subtract (Constant 1.0, Divide (This, Parameter "K"))]
+Subtract (Constant 1.0, Divide (This, Parameter "K"))])

 Our model of the change in N (population count) over time has two estimatable parameters defined using the Parameter term, which are r (the intrinsic growth rate of the population) and K (the carrying capacity of the population).
+The type system verifies that all required parameters are in place, and conducts unit arithmetic to ensure that specified units make sense at compile-time.

 Next, we need to create our ModelSystem by using the helper functions that can be found under Model.*.